APPLICATION IS NOW CLOSED

 Ethical, legal, and social issues raised by genomic advances

 Work session: Extracting the essence from scientific journal articles

-WHEN & WHERE: The workshop will be held on campus at the University of Illinois at Urbana-Champaign, beginning the afternoon of Sunday March 24 and ending the afternoon of Tuesday March 26.
+WHEN & WHERE: The workshop was held on campus at the University of Illinois at Urbana-Champaign, from the afternoon of Sunday March 24 through the afternoon of Tuesday March 26.

-YOUR HOSTS: Genomics for Journalists is being offered jointly by SciLine and the Carl R. Woese Institute for Genomic Biology at the University of Illinois at Urbana-Champaign.
-The course is funded entirely by SciLine’s philanthropic grants, which will cover the full cost of round-trip travel, as well as accommodations, meals, and programming for all selected participants.
+HOSTS: Genomics for Journalists was offered jointly by SciLine and the Carl R. Woese Institute for Genomic Biology at the University of Illinois at Urbana-Champaign.
+The course was funded entirely by SciLine’s philanthropic grants, which covered the full cost of round-trip travel, as well as accommodations, meals, and programming for all selected participants.